Cortisol – The Stress Hormone

-Adrenal fatigue can become severe and wreak havoc on your day to day living.
+Adrenal fatigue can become severe and wreak havoc on your day-to-day living.
 Its most prominent symptom is fatigue, which can range from mild to severe.
-Every organ and bodily system is affected including carbohydrate, protein and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and sex drive.
+Every organ and bodily system is affected including carbohydrate, protein, and fat metabolism, fluid and electrolyte balance, the cardiovascular system, and the sex drive.
 A lot of other changes take place at the biochemical and cellular levels to respond to and compensate for the decrease in adrenal hormones.

 High Cortisol Levels

-In today’s times, most of those life and death stressors don’t exist.
+In today’s times, most of those life-and-death stressors don’t exist.
 However, people are exposed to other types of stressors day in and day out.
 Long ago, after the immediate danger passed, the adrenals would calm down again.
-Also, there was no television, smart phones, or juggling jobs and family.
-Back then, adrenals had time to rest.
+Also, there was no television, smartphones, or juggling jobs and family.
+Back then, the adrenals had time to rest.
 With modern-day lifestyles and diets, the adrenals don’t understand that there’s a difference between a bear chasing you or your boss yelling at you.
 They still react by producing excess cortisol just like they did eons ago.

 Too much cortisol caused by stress directly causes our tissues to no longer respond to our hormones.
 It creates a condition of hormonal resistance.
 This hormonal resistance can impact other hormones such as insulin, estrogen, progesterone, testosterone, and DHEA.
 At Dynamic Life Health Center, we measure your cortisol level and develop a treatment plan to help you combat stress and normalize your cortisol levels.
+Because there can be multiple levels of causation, it can take from 6 months to a year to restore your health.
 High levels can produce some of the following symptoms:

 - Feeling wired, but at the same time feeling tired